slsa-framework/slsa-github-generator/.github/actions/detect-workflow/README.md

 ## Why?

-When a Github Actions reusable workflow is executed, the workflow only has access to the executing yaml itself.
-If any other code is required to execute the workflow it needs to be checked out from the resuable workflow's repository at the ref that was specifed by the user.
+When a GitHub Actions reusable workflow is executed, the workflow only has access to the executing yaml itself.
+If any other code is required to execute the workflow it needs to be checked out from the reusable workflow's repository at the ref that was specified by the user.
 A call to a reusable workflow might look like this:

 ```yaml